Does your support plans cover any pre-existing OJS issues?David Green

 What security mechanisms are in place?David Green

-- OJS File Upload Validation Plugin: The File Upload Validation Plugin enables the Admin/JM to choose file types, from plugin setting, which can be uploaded by author during the submission process.
-The plugin prevents the upload of OJS malware, such as PHTML files, which used by hackers to gain entry to OJS web server and upload malicious files.
+- OJS File Upload Validation Plugin: File Upload Validation Plugin enables the Admin/JM to choose the approved file types, which can be uploaded by an author during the submission process.
+This plugin will prevent the upload of OJS malware, such as PHTML files, which are used by hackers to gain entry into an OJS web server and upload malicious files.